-Extreme winter temperatures can reduce the life of your vehicle’s battery, and whilst we cannot change cold winter temperatures, we can be prepared for them and minimize the risk of winter conditions impacting on our motoring.
+Extreme winter temperatures can reduce the life of your vehicle’s battery, and whilst we cannot change cold winter temperatures, we can be prepared for them and minimize the risk of winter conditions impacting our motoring.
 Follow our simple tips below and save your battery from dying!

 - Don’t turn on accessories immediately.
 Allow the alternator to charge the battery for a minute before charging anything to it.
-Remember to turn off everything that will use up power after turning off the engine, this will help your battery keep its charge longer especially in winters.
+Remember to turn off everything that will use up power after turning off the engine, this will help your battery keep its charge longer especially in winter.

 - Get your battery checked before winter hits.
-Regular battery check ups will extend the lifespan of your cells.
+Regular battery checkups will extend the lifespan of your cells.
 It will be more helpful to do the check before wintertime.
 Maintaining healthy cells during the winter season will prolong battery life.

 - Don’t just idle.
 To keep your battery in good condition throughout the winter, you should be driving your vehicle for at least 10km or more a few times each week.
 When you drive your vehicle, the alternator is busy working to charge the battery, refilling the power that was drawn to start the engine.

-Winter is not the best season for our vehicle batteries, that’s why we have to exhaust every means to keep it alive during this time.
+Winter is not the best season for our vehicle batteries, that’s why we have to exhaust every means to keep them alive during this time.
 Following our tips on how to prevent your battery from dying can be very beneficial for you, so make sure you have read it.